-$$f{j,k} = \begin{cases} 1 & if(j,k) \in \{(1,1), (1,2), (1,3), (2,2), (3,3)\}, \\ 0 & otherwise \end{cases}$$
+$$f{j,k} = \begin{cases} 1 & \text{if } (j,k) \in \{(1,1), (1,2), (1,3), (2,2), (3,3)\}, \\ 0 & \text{otherwise} \end{cases}$$

 The results to this point have given scenarios that suggest either chaining or concentrating all training on either one demand type or one server.
-For these extremes, we provide explicit results for the flexibility structures to satisfy (4) and (5).
-This shows that capacity effective flexibility structures could range from being balanced like the "2-chain" structure to focusing all flexibility (beyond satisfying base demand) on one demand or on one server.
+For these extremes, we provide explicit results for the flexibility structures to be capacity effective.
+This shows that capacity effective flexibility structures could range from being balanced like the "2-chain" structure to focusing all flexibility (beyond satisfying base demand) on one task or on one server.
 To enumerate all intermediate possibilities and study their performance is impractical, but one can envision that anything between these two extremes would be possible, depending on the level of heterogeneity.

-6.3 The "N" and "W" structures
+5.4 The "N" and "W" structures

 In this subsection, we discuss two other flexibility structures for small, parallel systems that have been studied in the call center literature.
 The first is sometimes referred to as the "N" structure, see Figure 7.
-It has two servers, two classes (M = K = 2), and a flexibility structure where one server is trained for both classes, the other for just one class.
-Such a structure has arisen in a number of settings, in particular the bilingual call center model of Stanford and Grassman [27].
-This model has also been studied by Shumsky [26].
-We assume that the servers and classes are labelled such that $\mu{1,1} > 0$ , $\mu{2,2} > 0$ , $\mu{1,2} > 0$ , $\mu{1,1}\mu{2,2} \ge \mu{2,1}\mu{1,2}$ , and $\tilde{\lambda}1/\mu{1,1} < \tilde{\lambda}2/\mu{2,2}$ .
-We will consider the flexibility structure $f{1,1} = f{1,2} = f{2,2} = 1$ and $f{2,1} = 0$ .
-The following result generalizes part (i) of Proposition 7 to more general arrival and service rates when there are two servers and classes.
+It has two servers, two tasks (M = K = 2), and a flexibility structure where one server is trained for both tasks, the other for just one task.
+Such a structure has arisen in a number of settings, in particular the bilingual call center model of Stanford and Grassman [26].
+This model has also been studied by Shumsky [25].
+The following result generalizes part (i) of Proposition 7 to more general arrival and service rates when there are two servers and tasks.